php-dev-br/laravel-doc-pt-br/validation.md

 <a name="localization"></a>
 #### Specifying Custom Messages In Language Files

-In most cases, you will probably specify your custom messages in a language file instead of passing them directly to the `Validator`.
+In many cases, you may wish to specify your attribute specific custom messages in a language file instead of passing them directly to the `Validator`.
 To do so, add your messages to `custom` array in the `resources/lang/xx/validation.php` language file.

     'custom' => [
         'email' => [
             'required' => 'We need to know your e-mail address!', ],
-    ],

-#### Specifying Custom Attributes In Language Files

-If you would like the `:attribute` portion of your validation message to be replaced with a custom attribute name, you may specify the custom name in the `attributes` array of your `resources/lang/xx/validation.php` language file:

-    'attributes' => [
-        'email' => 'email address',
     ],

 <a name="available-validation-rules"></a>